Penny Marshall, 'Big' director and TV's 'Laverne,' dead at 75

 She had a daughter, Tracy, from an earlier first marriage.

-Reporting by Will Dunham in Washington, additional reporting by Gina Cherelus; Editing by Scott Malone and Diane Craft
+Reporting by Will Dunham in Washington, additional reporting by Gina Cherelus; Editing by Scott Malone, Diane Craft and James Dalgleish